 Landowner Permission Form Landowner name: Contact number: Representative name: Farm name: Contractor: Representative name: Contact number: General Notice This form is to be used prior to a contractor entering a landowner's property to commence any work related to the construction or maintenance of power-line structures and servitudes.
 The form must be completed by either the landowner or his / her legal representative on the property.
-Section A: Before activities commence Activities to be undertaken on the property (completed by the contractor): Use of water resources camping Erection Bush clearing Refurbishment Herbicide application Trimming of vegetation Access road usage Use of other Rehabilitation infrastructure (please specify)
+Section A: Before activities commence Activities to be undertaken on the property (completed by the contractor): Use of Water Resources Erection Bush clearing Refurbishment Herbicide application Trimming of vegetation Access Road usage Use of other Rehabilitation infrastructure (please specify)

-pecific conditions to be MEFT on the property (as stipulated by the landowner Dates when access is needed: rom: Signatures (prior to entry) andowner/Representative Contractor representative Date Date Section B: Upon completion of Remarks on compliance or miscond of work and prior to leaving the property uct (upon completion of activities):
+pecific conditions to be MEFT on t the property (as stipulated by the landowner

+Dates when access is needed:

+rom:

+Signatures (prior to entry)

+Landowner/Representative Contractor representative

+Data Data

+Date Date

+Section B: Upon completio n of work and prior to leaving the property

+Remarks on compliance or misco nduct (upon completion of activities):